Last Updated on March 5, 2021 by queenie mak

 - A-Line Ferry and Marix Ferry are the only two ferries operating this route but the website is in Japanese.
 You can buy your ticket at Kagoshima port.

 I’ve listed all the best things to do in Kagoshima on my travel blog to inspire your next trip to the city.
-Between touring around the city to all the nature southern Kyushu has to offer, I am sure you will have fun in Kagoshima, Japan.
+Between touring around the city to all the nature southern Kyushu has to offer, I am sure you will have fun to do in Kagoshima, Japan.